adamnoto/bali/README.md

 2. Adding new clause: cant_all

 #### Version 1.0.0rc2
-1. Fix bug when class's name, as a constant, is reloaded (re-allocated to different address in the memory)
+1. [Fix bug when class's name, as a constant, is reloaded](http://stackoverflow.com/questions/2509350/rails-class-object-id-changes-after-i-make-a-request) (re-allocated to different address in the memory)
+2. Allow describing rule for `nil`, useful if user is not authenticated thus role is probably `nil`